bradchristie/taminations-flutter/assets/info/about.md

 ---

-## Taminations version 1.6.81 built 2024-10-14
+## Taminations version 1.6.82 built 2024-12-02
 Copyright 2024 by Brad Christie.
 This is free software, and you are welcome to modify and redistribute it under the terms of the [GNU GPL license](http://www.gnu.org/licenses/gpl.html).

 ## What's New
-* Panels in landscape mode can now be resized
-* More animations for Wave the \<anyone>
-* Fix timings on some animations for Star Thru and Dosado
+* Fix Practice mode for small devices
 * Sequencer changes:
-  - Improvements for Triple formation calls
+  - Improvements for Stretch
+  - Implement Linear Cycle to a Wave

 For a detailed history of changes, view the
 [Git log](https://github.com/bradchristie/taminations-flutter/commits/main)